12 Volt vs 24 Volt System

 Deciding on a 12V or a 24V system can be confusing with all the online "information" available.

-Some will tell you 24V will save you lots of money, but that is only true in a very large system, not what you will find in a CTC.
+Some will tell you 24V will save you lots of money, but that is only true in a very large system, not what you will find in a typical CTC.

 By large I mean a system that physically covers a large area, meaning long wire runs, or a system that you need to produce 5,000 Watts of power or more.